Research areas and keywords

 UKÄ subject classification

 My research has focused on history and subject didactics as well as on modern cultural analysis of social history.
 What I want to explore is how we use history to understand ourselves and our world, including the context of school and education.
 We live not only in space but also in time.
 Methodically, I have paid particular attention to interpretation, communication, and formation of history.
 This is the theme in my dissertation, in which I analyze the struggle of writing history in one of the most dramatic events in Swedish history - the shots in Ådalen 1931.
-This theme has also been investigated in my later publications on history and film, as well as on history of art and monuments in Sweden and the U.S.
+This theme has also been a frame work in my later publications on history and film, as well as on history of art and monuments in Sweden and the U.S.

 I have also conducted research in the UK, the U.S. and Greenland.
 This has resulted in publications on Amalthea Drama in 1908, British strike breakers, May Day celebrations in the United States and Danish colonialism and Inuit emancipation.
-Furthermore, peace history and the use of and ways to use local history of Scania and Malmö have been investigated fields in my publications.
+Furthermore, peace history and the use of and ways to use local history of Scania and Malmö have been important fields in my publications.

 School and education has been a major research interest.
 I have conducted and co-authored the National evaluation of the history of the 9th grade, written about textbooks in Sweden and the U.S. and heading research circles for scholars and teachers.